Fundwire

 Based on the AMFI stress test disclosure for April 2026

-The reason is simple.
-A small company's shares trade in dribs and drabs.
-A fund running a few hundred crores slips in and out without leaving a mark.
-A fund running Rs 37,000 crore shoves the price up as it buys and drives it down as it sells.
-The larger the fund, the bigger the stake it must hold for that stake to count, and the harder that stake is to escape.
-In a rising market, this slowly bleeds returns.
-In a falling one, when the manager most needs to move, the holding becomes a cage.
-The investor takes on the full violence of a small-cap crash and forfeits the very nimbleness that was supposed to reward the risk.
+The mechanism is simple.
+A fund running a few hundred crores slips in and out of a small stock without a trace.
+A fund running Rs 37,000 crore pushes the price up as it buys and down as it sells, and the bigger stake it must hold to matter is the harder one to escape.
+In a rising market, this bleeds returns.
+In a falling one, the holding becomes a cage.

 But size is only half the story.
-Nippon is the largest fund of all and still clears half its book in 29 days — faster than SBI, DSP or Tata, none of them even half its size.
-Their asset size, along with their small-cap exposure, shows the complete picture, and that is where the real trap is sprung.
+Nippon is the largest fund of all and still clears half its book in 29 days, faster than SBI, DSP or Tata, none of which are even half its size.
+Read asset size and small-cap exposure together, and that is where the real trap is sprung.

 What it means for your money